chrisjason0505/smart-batching-rl/results.md

 ### Graph Analysis
 *   **The Big Blue Dip (Reward)**: You’ll notice the blue line (IMPALA) takes a massive dive early on.
 This is the AI "stress-testing" the system.
 It’s failing on purpose to learn where the "walls" are.
 Once it learns, it recovers rapidly.
 *   **Policy Loss**: Think of this as the AI's way of finding its inner self...
 The wild swings mean the AI is aggressively updating its strategy to find the perfect balance.
 *   **Throughput (The Bar Chart)**: This shows how many "scenarios" we can simulate per second.
-PPO and IMPALA are neck-and-neck here, with PPO slightly leading in this local run, but IMPALA's ability to handle *distributed* data makes it the winner for larger systems and IMPALA also being economically more feasible..
+PPO and IMPALA are neck-and-neck here, with PPO slightly leading in this local run
+*    **IMPALA's ability to handle *distributed* data makes it the winner for larger systems and IMPALA also being economically more feasible.

 ---